tdurouchoux/dsview_vault/topics/Concept/EM Algorithm.md

 type: Concept
 ---

-A statistical technique used for finding maximum likelihood estimates in models with latent variables, particularly useful for handling missing data.
+An iterative optimization method used in PPCA for estimating parameters and handling missing data by alternating between estimating latent variables and updating parameters.